Mrigankkh/Image-Manipulation-and-Enhancement/README.md

-<h1>Commands Accepted</h1>

-  1. <b>load image-path image-name:</b> Load an image from the specified path and refer it to henceforth in the program by the given image name.
-  2. <b>save image-path image-name:</b> Save the image with the given name to the specified path which should include the name of the file.
-  3.<b> red-component image-name dest-image-name:</b> Create an image with the red-component of the image with the given name, and refer to it henceforth in the program by the given destination name.
-Similar commands for green, blue, value, luma, intensity components should be supported.
-Note that the images for value, luma and intensity will be greyscale images.
-  4.<b> horizontal-flip image-name dest-image-name:</b> Flip an image horizontally to create a new image, referred to henceforth by the given destination name.
-  5. <b>vertical-flip image-name dest-image-name:</b> Flip an image vertically to create a new image, referred to henceforth by the given destination name.
-  6. <b>brighten increment image-name dest-image-name:</b> brighten the image by the given increment to create a new image, referred to henceforth by the given destination name.
-The increment may be positive (brightening) or negative (darkening).
-  7. <b>rgb-split image-name dest-image-name-red dest-image-name-green dest-image-name-blue: </b>split the given image into three images containing its red, green and blue components respectively.
-These would be the same images that would be individually produced with the red-component, green-component and blue-component commands.
-  8. <b>rgb-combine image-name red-image green-image blue-image:</b> Combine the three greyscale images into a single image that gets its red, green and blue components from the three images respectively.
-  9. <b>blur image-name dest-image-name:</b> blur the given image and store the result in another image with the given name.
-  10. <b>sharpen image-name dest-image-name:</b> sharpen the given image and store the result in another image with the given name.
-  11. <b>sepia image-name dest-image-name:</b> produce a sepia-toned version of the given image and store the result in another image with the given name.
-  12. <b>compress percentage image-name dest-image-name:</b> creates a compression version of the image for a percentage between 0 and 100.
-13. <b>histogram  image-name dest-image-name:</b> creates a histogram of the image.
-14. <b>level-adjust b m w  image-name dest-image-name split split-percent:</b> Level adjusts the image based on the b m w value.
-15. <b>color-correct image-name dest-image-name split split-percent:</b>Performs color correction on the image.
-  13. <b>run script-file:</b> Load and run the script commands in the specified file.

 <h1>Project Structure</h1>
 The project uses the MVC architecture and the project has been divided into seperate model, view and controller components.